Dkaban/30DayChallenge/Readme.md

-This is the 30 Days of Code Challenge via https://www.hackerrank.com/ The C++ edition version.
+This is the 30 Days of Code Challenge via https://www.hackerrank.com/ and doing bonus stuff on top, also put into this repo The C++ edition version.

 It steps through